Haifa–Hof HaCarmel railway station: History

 During the British Mandate, the station was known as Kfar Samir.
 Carmel Beach railway station was built during the first half of 1999 as part of the Carmel Beach Transport complex on the southern outskirts of Haifa.
 It opened on July 10, 1999.
 In the spring of 2006, work began on a second story to house a modern control and supervision center.
 The construction was completed by the end of 2007.

 During the 2006 Israel-Lebanon conflict train service to the station was suspended after a Hezbollah Katyusha rocket hit a train depot in Haifa on July 16, 2006, killing 8 Israel Railways workers.
 This suspension meant that Haifa, in addition to the rest of northern Israel, was cut off from the train network.
 The service was reinstated several days later, after Israel Railways gave in to heavy public pressure led by Haifa's mayor, Yona Yahav.
 This made it the northernmost station to operate during the war, providing the only train link to the whole of northern Israel.

 For most of its operation, Haifa Hof HaCarmel was the busiest station in Israel outside Tel Aviv.
-However, it lost the title to Jerusalem–Yitzhak Navon in 2020.
+However, it lost the title to Jerusalem–Yitzhak Navon in 2020, and was also surpassed in passenger numbers by Herzliya and Ben Gurion Airport in 2023.

 On December 16, 2021, National Infrastructure Plan 65-Bet was approved.
 Under this plan, the station would become Haifa's official central railway station in lieu of Haifa Center HaShmona.
 Accordingly, four new underground platforms would be built for intercity services, while the current above-ground platforms would service suburban trains exclusively.